-On this site, students, faculty, staff and members of the University community will find information regarding our policy and procedures related to sex discrimination and sexual misconduct.
-Confidential resources are available to assist members of the University community in accessing support services and/or learning about their options.
-At any time, an individual may consult the Title IX coordinator to report a concern.
-Students can view frequently asked questions and answers about the policy.
+On this site, students, faculty, staff and members of the University community will find information regarding our policies and procedures related to sexual misconduct.
+To confidentially explore accessing a variety of support services and/or learning about reporting options, the following confidential resources are available:

 - Sexual Harassment/Assault Advising, Resources and Education (SHARE) (on-campus specialized counseling, advocacy, and supportive resources);

 - Counseling and Psychological Services (CPS) (general counseling);